 Secure Legal Counsel

 As the Internet continues to develop, new legal issues will also.
 New types of crime and new theories for criminal prosecution will be implemented to meet the continually evolving state of the online world.
 Internet crime is undergoing constant change.
 If you are charged with an Internet crime, seek legal advice from William M. Butler Jr., an attorney who is knowledgeable in this area of the law.
+For over 33 years, he has skillfully defended thousands of clients, compiling an impressive record of positive results, and he can defend you too.
 For immediate assistance, call William Butler at 502-582-2020, or contact him via email to schedule your initial confidential consultation.

 DISCLAIMER: This site and any information contained herein are intended for informational purposes only and should not be construed as legal advice.
 Seek competent legal counsel for advice on any legal matter.